romi/plant-3d-vision/plant3dvision/webterm/README.md

 A simple web terminal to run reconstructions in docker containers.

 ## Start with th docker compose service

+You need to create an `.env` file that declare:

+- romi_db: the path to the database to serve
+- gid: the group id owning the database to serve

 ```shell
 docker-compose up --build